Siju Iluyomade

-Siju Iluyomade is a Nigerian lawyer, speaker and activist.
+Siju Iluyomade (born 8 January 1964) is a Nigerian lawyer, speaker and activist.
 She is the founder of Arise Women Conference, a faith-based Non-Governmental Organization (NGO) for women empowerment and Handmaidens Women in Leadership Series.

 Education

 Siju attended Queen's College and got her law degree from University of Ife (now Obafemi Awolowo University, Ile Ife).

 Personal life

-She is married to Idowu Iluyomade, a senior pastor at the Redeemed Christian Church of God with 3 children.
+She is married to Idowu Iluyomade, a former senior pastor at the Redeemed Christian Church of God now a founder of Family fellowship ministry with 3 children.